dmitryn/dmitryn/README.md

 ### Hi there 👋

-My name is Dmitry Novotochinov, but you can call me Dima (/dee-ma/).
+My name is Dmitry Novotochinov, but you can also call me Dima (/dee-ma/).

 I'm software engineer based in Germany and I build web and mobile apps.

-Also, a member of [Rich Hickey fan club](https://github.com/tallesl/Rich-Hickey-fanclub) 🙂
+Expert in Clojure, ClojureScript, JavaScriptm, React and React Native.
+Good at TypeScript and Java.